-Get excited, because we’re back with a follow-up installment of famous logos reimagined by another graphic designer in our community!
-Before jumping straight into it, make sure to keep in mind these logo proposals were created just for fun.
-Enjoy checking them out and let us know on social media which one’s your favorite!
+We’re back with a follow-up installment of famous logos reimagined by graphic designers on Dribbble.
+Before jumping straight into it, keep in mind these logo proposals are hypothetical and were created just for fun.
+Enjoy checking them out and get inspired to share your own logo redesigns with the community!

 Don’t forget to have a look at our Famous Logos Reimagined—Part 1 where designers shared reinterpretations of other iconic logos like Starbucks, Amazon, Sony Playstation and plenty more.